-We’ve done our best to collect every water park and aquatic center in Georgia.
+We’ve done our best to collect all the water parks and aquatic centers in Georgia.
 Did we miss one you know about?
 Let us know!
 (PS.
 Don’t miss these indoor favorites too!)
 And don’t miss our complete list of other awesome things to do in Atlanta.

 Where: 1815 Old Milton Pkwy, Alpharetta, GA 30009

-Prices: $5/person daily; ages 3 and under free; adults 50+ $1/daily.
+Prices: General Admission $8/person daily; Alpharetta residents $5/person daily; ages 3 and under free; General adults 50+ $2/daily; Alpharetta adults 50+ $1/daily.
 Family passes are available for both residents and non-residents.

-411: This Alpharetta City Pool had a grand reopening in 2018, and it’s ready to welcome swimmers back to its new and improved facilities again this summer!
+411: This Alpharetta City Pool had a grand reopening in 2018, and it has everything you need for fun in the sun!
 Features here include a leisure pool with zero-depth entry, interactive play stations, open play area, class space, a water slide…and so much more!

 Where: 9917 Hwy 75, Helen, GA 30545

 Prices: Tubing is $10/person Mon-Fri, $12/person Saturday-Sunday, $14/person on holiday weekends; The Waterpark is $25/person Mon-Fri, $30/person Sat-Sun and holidays; Children under 42” are $20/person Mon-Fri, $24/person Sat-Sun and holidays